curry-packages/prolog2curry/README.md

 ------------------

-- Prolog atoms `true` and `false` are translated into the Curry Boolean constrants `True` and `False`.
+- Prolog atoms `true` and `false` are translated into the Curry Boolean constants `True` and `False`.

 - Prolog lists are transformed into Curry lists (unless the option `--nolists` is set).
   This should yield the intended code but might produce type errors for strange uses of Prolog lists, e.g., `.(1,.(2,3))`.
-  If Curry lists are not used (by setting the option `--nolists`), Prolog lists are transformed in Curry by using the constructors `NIL` and `CONS`, e.g., the Prolog list
+  If Curry lists are not used (by setting the option `--nolists`), Prolog lists are transformed into Curry terms by using the constructors `NIL` and `CONS`, e.g., the Prolog list
   `[1,2]` is transformed into `CONS 1 (CONS 2 NIL)`.

+- In the default case, only the last argument of a predicate will be considered as a result argument position for inferred functions.
+  Hence, if the last argument is a contained in a minimal set of inductively sequential arguments, it will not be transformed into a function.

+  This behavior can be changed by setting the option `--anyresult`.
+  In this case, a maximum argument will be selected.
+  If this is not the last one, the index of the result argument position is added to indicate that the order of arguments has been changed in the transformed function.
+  See `examples/demand.pl` for such examples.